-Bullying: defined as repeated and/or severe aggressive behavior likely to intimidate or intentionally hurt, control or diminish another person, physically or mentally (that is not speech or conduct otherwise protected by the 1st Amendment).
+Bullying: Repeated and/or severe aggressive behavior likely to intimidate, intentionally hurt, control, or diminish another person physically or mentally.

-Coercion: unreasonable pressure for sexual activity.
-Coercive behavior differs from seductive behavior based on the type of pressure someone uses to get consent from another.
+Coercion: The act of using pressure, manipulation, alcohol or drugs, or force to have sexual contact with someone against his or her will, including persistent attempts to have sexual contact with someone who has already refused.
 When someone makes clear to you that they do not want sex, that they want to stop, or that they do not want to go past a certain point of sexual interaction, continued pressure beyond that point can be coercive.

-Dating violence: violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim; where the existence of such a relationship shall be determined based on a consideration of the following factors: 1) length of the relationship, 2) type of relationship; and 3) frequency of interaction.
+Dating Violence: Violence committed by a person who is or has been in a social relationship of a romantic or intimate nature with the victim and includes physical, sexual, psychological, or emotional violence.

 Discrimination: Any distinction, preference, advantage for or detriment to an individual compared to others that is based upon an individual’s actual or perceived gender, race, color, age, creed, national or ethnic origin, physical or mental disability, veteran status, pregnancy status, religion or sexual orientation that is so severe, persistent or pervasive that it unreasonably interferes with or limits a student’s ability to participate in or benefit from the university’s educational program or activities.